-As part of the training, dogs are walked, usually not on a lead, past a few different props like a stuffed kiwi or kiwi nesting material.
+As part of the training, dogs are walked, usually not on a lead, past a few different props like a taxidermied kiwi or kiwi nesting material.
 If the dog shows an interest in these objects, it gets a short sharp shock from the trainer, via a special collar.
-The dog quickly learns that these objects are something to stay away from.
+The dog quickly learns that they should stay away from these objects.

 The dog is then walked past similar props and, if it avoids them, is certified as having shown consistent kiwi avoidance behaviour.
-Refreshers are held, usually after around 12 months, to make sure the dog remembers what it has learnt.
+Refreshers are held after six, 12, or 24 months (depending on how the first training session went), to make sure the dog remembers what it has learnt.